 Location: Northwest New Mexico

-The Ignacio Chavez WSA is located in the northwestern portion of New Mexico.
 The northern portion of this WSA is arid, while the southern portion consists of a higher plateau dominated by piñon and ponderosa pines.
 The diversity of vegetation and landforms provide scenic appeal.
 Large numbers of elk use the area, as well as coyotes, mule deer, and Merriam’s turkey.

 This is a dirt road requiring suitable clearance and may be impassible when muddy conditions exist.
 Please note that conditions of roads can change at any time due to weather.
 Drivers should avoid dirt roads during rain or snow.
 Drivers should be cautious of wash-out following rain or snowmelt.